khalp/pose-matching/README.md

 If we had more time/resources to work on this project, here are some things we would work on next:

-- **Support for other layouts/orientations**: adding support for landscape and single-screen game play would gives users more flexibility when using the app
+- **Support for other layouts/orientations**: adding support for landscape and single-screen game play would give users more flexibility when using the app
 - **Increased accessibility**: even though we came up with a small improvement to accessibility, we think that the app could benefit from additional adaptations to be more inclusive
 - **Analyze live video**: the MLKit provides support for analyzing both photos and live video, so it would be interesting to add live video support to the app - maybe it could even be used for applications like learning dances or other complex movements
 - **Analyze drawings**: the MLKit also provides support for ink analysis, and inking is one of the highlighted experiences on the Surface Duo, so it would also be cool to have a game where users have to copy drawings